OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 **Variable values for Remote Environments**: We can also imagine a case where you already know a handful of the variable values required for the `Production` environment (perhaps they aren't secret).
 Now you would be able to set those values in your `DevTest Space`, scope them to `Prod Space: Production` and they will be used when a release is eventually deployed to that environment.

-### Persona: Release bundler
+### Publishing releases to other spaces

 - Bundles the release to be promoted to a specific remote space
 - Could be the same person as Project Contributor, or could be the same person as Release Acceptor/Approver/Deployer depending on your security model

-### Persona: Release acceptor
+### Subscribing to releases from other spaces

+### Importing releases into your space

-- Imports the release bundle
+- Import the release bundle
+- Choose a lifecycle
-- Adds the missing variable values
+- Add the missing variable values
-- Has permissions to create projects, edit variables, add packages, etc
+- Person must have permissions to create projects, edit variables, add packages, etc

-### Persona: Release approver(s)
+### Approving a release

-- Idea for multi-team sign off on a release before it is allowed to be deployed
+- Idea for multi-team sign off on a release before it is allowed to be deployed - no need for manual intervention steps for this purpose

-### Persona: Release deployer
+### Deploying releases

 Now the release has been accepted it can be deployed to the environments in the `Prod Space`.
 For all intents and purposes this would work just like the release was created in the `Prod Space`: all the same rules would apply for deploying this release including: